Drug supply charges explained

 What to consider

-Whether the evidence genuinely supports a supply allegation or whether possession is more accurate
+People sometimes consider whether the evidence genuinely supports a supply allegation or whether possession is more accurate.

-The quality and admissibility of any police evidence gathered during investigation
+The quality and admissibility of police evidence gathered during investigation is something people sometimes consider.

-The importance of early legal guidance before making any statements to police
+The role that early legal information may play before any statements are made to police is something people sometimes consider.

-Whether trafficking charges may also apply, depending on the circumstances
+Whether trafficking charges may also apply can depend on the circumstances.

 What you can do next and how LawConnect can help

-If you are facing or are concerned about a potential drug supply charge, consider the following general steps:
+For people facing or concerned about a potential drug supply charge, general steps people sometimes take include:

-Do not make any statements to police without legal representation present
+People sometimes choose not to make statements to police without legal representation present.

-Gather any documentation relevant to your circumstances, such as communications or witness information
+People sometimes gather documentation relevant to their circumstances, such as communications or witness information.

-Write down key facts and timeline details while they are fresh in your memory
+People sometimes write down key facts and timeline details while they are fresh in memory.

-Identify any potential witnesses who might support your account
+People sometimes identify potential witnesses who might support their account.

-Research the specific charges and applicable legislation in your state or territory
+People sometimes research the specific charges and applicable legislation in their state or territory.

-Understand your rights regarding bail application and initial court appearances
+People sometimes seek to understand their rights regarding bail application and initial court appearances.

-Consider the potential need for specialist legal expertise in criminal matters
+People sometimes weigh the potential need for specialist legal expertise in criminal matters.

 How LawConnect can help